© 2022 GOECO | All rights reserved

 Rural community hospital

-This work on this project is primarily suited to volunteers with previous medical experience, medical professionals, or medical students, as the center provides primary medical care and treatment.
+This work on this project is primarily suited to volunteers with previous medical experience, medical professionals, as the center provides primary medical care and treatment.

 There is also some lab technician work available, carrying out vital tests, such as haemoglobin, malaria, syphilis and pregnancy testing.
 Less experienced medical students will have the opportunity to shadow local nurses or doctors and assist with more administrative duties, but will gain valuable insight into medical care and treatment of tropical and infectious diseases in an emerging country.